melc/InstagramApp/README.md

 - count number of company's instagram media, followers and followings [complete]

-- click on button "popular" to display recent popular media for specific tag(s) [in progress]

 - click on button "search" to open inputbox for searching 220 media based on specific tags [in progress]

 - click on button "follow" to allow user follow your company on instagram [in progress]